Skip to content

 Short description

-Note: You can also assume a role from source IAM role to destination IAM role, instead of using user to role with role chaining.
+Note: You can also use role chaining to assume a role from a source IAM role to a destination IAM role.
 Role chaining works only for programmatic access such as the AWS Command Line Interface (AWS CLI) or API.
-Role changing can't be used with the AWS Management Console.
+Role chaining cannot be used with the AWS Management Console.

 Resolution